Juwon-Ogunseye/ChainCoop-TaskTracker/Chain-Coop Team Tasks/DEV TEAM TASKS.md

 ---

 - [x] **Error Handling**
   - Fix the login links from the signup page; currently, they only work when used directly.
   - [ ] Investigate using Google Signup API to simplify the process.

 - [ ] **Admin and UI/UX Tasks**

-  - Discuss with the UI/UX team about implementing an admin panel/ project status drop-down and also comfirm if the admin designs are ready (discussion completed, see [UI TEAM TASK#Project Status Drop-Down] for details):
+  - Discuss with the UI/UX team about implementing an admin panel/ project status drop-down and also confirm if the admin designs are ready (discussion completed, see [UI Team Task: Project Status Drop-Down](#ui-team-task-project-status-drop-down) for details):
     - Coming Soon
     - Live (to invest)
     - Invested (projects should move to the portfolio)